-If you have been injured or lost a loved one in a truck accident, contact the truck accident attorneys at The Fang Law Firm as soon as possible.
-Our Denver truck accident lawyers have dedicated our practice to holding responsible parties accountable.
+If you have been injured or lost a loved one in a collision with a truck, contact the truck accident attorneys at The Fang Law Firm as soon as possible.
+Our Denver truck collision lawyers have dedicated our practice to holding responsible parties accountable.
 We recover full and fair compensation for injured people.

 In a collision between a passenger vehicle and a tractor-trailer weighing up to 80,000 lbs., passenger vehicle occupants are likely to suffer serious or fatal injuries.
 As reported by the National Highway Traffic Safety Administration (NHTSA), there were 4,317 fatal large truck crashes in a recent year.

-Occupants of passenger vehicles often suffer serious or fatal injuries in a collision with a large commercial truck.
+Occupants of passenger vehicles often suffer serious injuries in a collision with a large commercial truck.
 Truck accidents are high-value claims and complex cases involving multiple potentially responsible parties and federal regulations.

 Trucking companies and their insurers have teams of lawyers standing by, ready to fight your claim so they can deny liability or reduce the amount they pay out.